dlong42/juniordesignteam9323/README.md

 ## Release Notes v1.0

 ### New Features
--Added a tutorial to teach new players how to add wildlife to their Observation Log and view them later.

 -Achievements now have descriptions.

 -Wildlife pages now include fun facts.

+-Wildlife pages are now scrollable.

+-Selecting wildlife in the Observation Log will bring you back to the wildlife page.

+-Wildlife names now have a 30 character limit.

 -When creating an account, there is visual feedback when selecting an avatar.

--Data for wildlife pins is now stored externally to the app.

--Wildife names now have a 30 character limit.

--Beautified the UI.
+-Beautified the UI for the leaderboard.

 ### Bug Fixes
 -Fixed an issue where users were being awarded achievements they should not get.